tiepdotme/marabesi.com/_posts/2018-02-07-setting-up-gps-neo6-sensor.md

 The first test doesn't need any special software, we are going to connect using the cat command directly to the serial port.

+>
+>
+> *IMPORTANT*: Before testing the signal from the sensor is needed to convert the GPIO from IN to
+> UART in order to do that we need the GPIO numbers that we connected our GPS, in our case
+> it is 15 and 16.
+>
+> Next just type the following command to switch the GPIO mode:
+>
+> ```shell gpio mode 15 ALT0; gpio mode 16 ALT0 ```
+>
+> Doing that will the work, but keep in mind that once you restart the Pi the default configuration
+> will be restored.
+The ideal step here is to add this command into the `/etc/rc.local`, so
+> everytime the Pi restarts it will run this command automatically.

 Access your Raspberry Pi through SSH or plugin an keyboard and monitor to get to the shell.
 Once you are in, type the following command: